Annexation of the Crimean Khanate by the Russian Empire: Crimean independence (1774–1776)

-At the same time, however, she was grooming her favourite Şahin Giray, who resided at her court, for the role.
+At the same time, however, she was grooming her favourite Şahin Giray, now resident at her court, for the role.
 As time went on, the rule of Devlet became increasingly untenable.
-In July 1775, he sent a group of envoys to Constantinople to negotiate a reentry of the Crimean Khanate into the Ottoman Empire.
+In July 1775, he sent a group of envoys to Constantinople to negotiate a re-entry of the Crimean Khanate into the Ottoman Empire.
 This action was in direct defiance of the Treaty of Küçük Kaynarca, which he asked the Ottomans to scrap.
-Famed diplomat Ahmed Resmî Efendi, who had helped draft the treaty, refused to provide any assistance to the Khanate, not wanting to start another disastrous war with Russia.
-Empress Catherine gave an order to invade Crimea in November 1776.
+Famed diplomat Ahmed Resmî Efendi, who had helped draft the treaty, refused to provide any assistance to the khanate, not wanting to start another disastrous war with Russia.
+Catherine gave an order to invade Crimea in November 1776.
 Her forces quickly gained control of Perekop, at the entrance to the peninsula.
 In January 1777, Russian-supported Şahin Giray crossed into Crimea over the Kerch Strait, much as Devlet had done.
 Devlet, aware of his impending defeat, abdicated and fled to Constantinople. Şahin was installed as a puppet Khan, infuriating the Muslim population of the peninsula.
 When he heard this news, Ottoman Sultan Abdul Hamid I noted "Şahin Giray is a tool.
-The aim of the Russians is to take Crimea." Şahin, a member of the ruling House of Giray, attempted a series of reforms to "modernise" the Khanate.
+The aim of the Russians is to take Crimea." Şahin, a member of the ruling House of Giray, attempted a series of reforms to "modernise" the khanate.
 These included attempts to centralise power in the hands of the Khan, establishing "autocratic" rule, much as in Russia.
 Previously, power had been distributed between the leaders of different clans, called beys.
 He attempted to institute state taxation, a conscripted and centralised army, and to replace the traditional religion-based Ottoman legal system with civil law.
 These reforms, aimed at disrupting the old Ottoman order, were despised by the Crimean populace.